-EGGELING, Julius.
-Hecklingen bei Staßfurt (Hartz) 12.7.1842 — Witten 13.3.
-1918.
+EGGELING, Hans Julius.
+Hecklingen bei Staßfurt (Harz) 12.7.1842 — Witten (Westfalen) 13.3.1918.
 German Indologist.
 Professor in Edinburgh.
+Son of Sebastian E. and Elisabeth Müller.
 After Gymnasium in Bernburg, studies of classical philology and Sanskrit at Breslau and Berlin.
-In Breslau he became acquainted with Rhys Davids (they were then Stenzler’s only students).
+In Breslau he became acquainted with Rhys Davids (they were then the only students of Stenzler).
 In 1867 to London and soon to Oxford to assist Max Müller in his Rigveda edition (vol. 5).
 In 1867-69 there, then secretary and librarian of the R.A.S.
 1869-75.
-In 1875 Aufrecht’s successor as Professor of Sanskrit at Edinburgh University, where he taught until 1914.
-When the war broke, he was on leave in Germany and asked vainly for a passport in order to return.
+In 1872-75 also Professor of Sanskrit (unpaid) at University College, London.
+From 1875 Aufrecht’s successor as Professor of Sanskrit at Edinburgh University, where he taught until 1914.
+When the war broke, he was on leave in Germany and vainly asked for a passport in order to return.
 Instead he settled at his son-in-law, who was the minister in a Westfalian land community.
 He vainly hoped to be capable of returning to Scotland.
+Married 1871 Margarethe Homann, children.

 Publications: Catalogue of the Sanskrit Manuscripts of the India Office.
 1-7.
 L. 1886-1904; with E. B. Cowell: “Catalogue of the Buddhist Sanskrit MSS. in the possession of the R.A.S. (collection Hodgson)”, JRAS 8, 1876, 1-52.